AmassanaSergeJunior/Empty-/README.md

-# Two class which are Enseignant ant Choisir are done.
+# Two classes which are Enseignant and Choisir are done.
 # The remaining classes should be done according the previous once.